sagemath/trac_to_gh/Issue 4071.md

 # Issue 4071: Fix issues in the lisp interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4071

 Original creator: mhansen